Dia-git/Data-analysis-portfolio/README.md

 ## 👋 About Me

-Hi, I’m **Diana Nicutari**, a data‑driven professional with a background in **biology and bioinformatics**, passionate about using data to extract, interpret, and communicate meaningful insights.
+Hi, I’m **Diana Nicutari**, a **junior data analyst** with a background in **biology and bioinformatics**, passionate about using data to extract, interpret, and communicate meaningful insights.

 I hold a **Master of Science (M.Sc.) in Bioinformatics** from the **University of Birmingham (UK)**, where my dissertation focused on **optimizing ATAC‑seq workflows for chromatin accessibility analysis**.

-With 5 years in **academic publishing for AI and Big Data research**, I’ve honed both analytical and communication skills as a Journal Specialist.
-I now aim to apply this interdisciplinary experience toward a **data‑focused career** bridging technical analysis and stakeholder communication.
+With 6 years in **academic publishing for AI and Big Data research**, I’ve honed both analytical and communication skills as a Journal Specialist, supporting peer-reviewed research workflows and developing strong skills in **data quality, evidence interpretation, and stakeholder communication**.
+I am now applying this interdisciplinary experience toward a **data‑focused career** bridging technical analysis, scientific literacy and stakeholder communication.

 **Education & Data Science Training**
 - 🎓 *BrainStation, London (Sep–Nov 2024):* Data Analyst Certification (Excel, SQL, Tableau, Data Storytelling)
 - 💡  *DataCamp (2023–2025):* Intermediate SQL · Intermediate R · Data Literacy
 - 🧬 *University of Birmingham (2018–2020):* M.Sc.
 Bioinformatics (Statistical ML, Genomics & NGS, Computational Biology for Complex Systems)

-📄 *See my full CV and professional experience on [LinkedIn](https://www.linkedin.com/in/diananicu).*

 ---

 ## 📚 Table of Contents